British literature in languages other than English: 20th century

-Dòmhnall Ruadh Chorùna was a Scottish Gaelic poet who served in the First World War, and as a war poet described the use of poison gas in his poem Òran a' Phuinnsuin ("Song of the Poison").
-He also wrote the love song An Eala Bhàn ("The White Swan").
-Welsh poet Hedd Wyn, who was killed in World War I, was later the subject of an Oscar-nominated Welsh film.
+Dòmhnall Ruadh Chorùna was a Scottish Gaelic poet from North Uist who served in the King's Own Cameron Highlanders during the First World War.
+As a war poet, he described the use of poison gas at the 1915 Battle of Loos in his poem Òran a' Phuinnsuin ("Song of the Poison").
+He also wrote An Eala Bhàn ("The White Swan") after being wounded in action during the 1916 Battle of the Somme, which still remains the most iconic love poem in the whole history of Scottish Gaelic literature.
+Before his death in 1967, his complete poems were written down from his dictation and published posthumously in 1969.

+Welsh poet Hedd Wyn, who was killed by shrapnel wounds received on the first day of the Battle of Passchendaele, was posthumously awarded the Bardic Chair at the 1917 National Eisteddfod of Wales.
+He later the subject of an Oscar-nominated 1990 Welsh-language film directed by Paul Turner.

+Albert Evans-Jones, a Welsh poet, served on the Salonica front and on the Western Front as a RAMC ambulance man and later as a military chaplain.
+After the war, he became a minister for the Presbyterian Church of Wales and wrote many poems that shocked the Welsh population with their graphic descriptions of the horrors of the trenches and their savage attacks on wartime ultra-nationalism.
+Rev. Evans-Jones, whom Alan Llwyd considers the greatest Welsh poet of the Great War, is best known under the bardic name of Cynan.
+Welsh poet Alan Llwyd's English translations of many poems by both poets appear in the volume Out of the Fire of Hell; Welsh Experience of the Great War 1914–1918 in Prose and Verse.

 In Parenthesis, an epic poem by David Jones first published in 1937, is a notable work of the literature of the First World War, that was influenced by Welsh traditions, despite Jones being born in England.

 Poetry reflecting life on the home-front was also published; Guernésiais writer Thomas Henry Mahy's collection Dires et Pensées du Courtil Poussin, published in 1922, contained some of his observational poems published in La Gazette de Guernesey during the war.

-In the late 19th century and early twentieth-century, Welsh literature began to reflect the way the Welsh language was increasingly becoming a political symbol.
-Two important literary nationalists were Saunders Lewis (1893–1985) and Kate Roberts (1891–1985), both of whom began publishing in the 1920s.
+In the late 19th century and early twentieth-century, Welsh literature began to reflect the way the fight for Welsh language survival became a political movement, to move away from only emulating English literature, and to draw for influences upon the whole rest of world literature.
+The two most important cultural nationalist writers to embrace this effort were Saunders Lewis (1893–1985) and Kate Roberts (1891–1985), both of whom began publishing in the 1910s.
 Kate Roberts' and Saunders Lewis's careers continued after World War II and they both were among the foremost Welsh-language authors of the twentieth century.